Homeschooling is becoming an increasingly popular option among parents seeking to provide their children with an education.

 Lastly, research suggests that homeschoolers tend to perform better academically than those in traditional institutions, making them well-prepared for college or other post-secondary opportunities.

-Part of this can be contributed to the fact that homeschoolers can work autonomously being more self-motivated and poses time management skills that are highly valuable in Universities and in the workplace.
+Part of this can be attributed to the fact that homeschoolers can work autonomously being more self-motivated and possessing time management skills that are highly valuable in Universities and the workplace.

 Homeschooling Pros and Cons